Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 **User story**

-„As a student, I want to know if there is some available vegan option in the menu.
+„As a vegan, I want to know if there is some available vegan option in the menu.
 I want to know if the calorie of the food is low for a more healthy diet.
 I also want to know if some event for vegan advocacy group are on the site”

 **3. Konrad Ingram**